 The Montney/Doig Resource Play is considered by management to be one of the premier resource plays in North America.
 Birchcliff's Montney/Doig Resource Play is centred approximately 95 km northwest of Grande Prairie, Alberta.
+At December 31, 2019, Birchcliff held 413.2 gross sections of land on the Montney/Doig Resource Play.
+During the financial year ended December 31, 2019, the Montney/Doig Resource Play accounted for essentially 100% of the Corporation's production, capital expenditures and reserves.

 Within the Montney/Doig Resource Play, the Corporation is focused on two key operating areas, Pouce Coupe and Gordondale.
-These two key operating areas are essentially contiguous and collectively represented approximately 99% of the Corporation's total annual average production in 2018.
+These two key operating areas are largely contiguous and collectively accounted for essentially 100% of the Corporation's total annual average production in 2019.
 The Corporation has established two geographically-organized teams, the Pouce Coupe team and the Gordondale team, to manage these two key operating areas.
-These teams each have a full complement of highly skilled technical professionals, including engineers, geoscientists and landmen.
+Each team has a full complement of highly-skilled technical professionals, including engineers, geoscientists and landmen.